 This year’s gala dinner at London’s Savoy Hotel was attended by over 300 travel media professionals and started with a champagne reception.
 The sponsors this year were the Sri Lankan Tourism Promotion Bureau.

 Numerous speeches and a wonderful meal followed and just before dessert, the awards were announced.
 There were eight categories in all.
 Congratulations to all the winners and highly commended finalists who were selected by an external judging panel.
 Aaron Millar was named the BGTW Travel Writer of the Year and Nori Jemil, BGTW Travel Photographer of the Year.
-You can see the complete list here including interviews with Aaron and Nori.

 As one of the two finalists in the category ‘Excellence in Blogging’, I felt both nervous and excited.
 And blow me down (to put it politely) I won!